rob10thhuman/JetsProject/README.md

 I am really trying to grasp the connections between the classes and the why.
 I also am trying to grasp the connections to the array.
 I seem to be able to access it to display data but I cannot add to it yet.

+### Day 4
+Success!
+Conceptually, I get these concepts.
+Struggling with recognizing the syntax.
+More, struggling to know what to use when.